 - 1 cup fresh mozzarella, cubed

-- 1 cup fresh basil or lemon basil, sliced into ribbons
+- 1 cup fresh basil, sliced into ribbons

 - ¼ cup balsamic vinegar